-An insurer used data from a Usage-Based Insurance program to deny a suspicious claim.
+An insurer used data from a Usage-Based Insurance program to deny a suspicious claim that appears very likely to be fraudulent.

 BattleActs 6C Practice Exam 2 (2019.Fall) Exam:

 (0.75 points) a.

 > Identify 3 pieces of information that must be made available to the TNC and insurance providers after an accident where a a ride-sharing vehicle is involved.